 - Next, Mash the mixture with a masher or a wooden spoon until the lentils are broken down and everything is well combined.
-Now, gently stir in the reserved whole lentils.
+Now, gently stir in the reserved whole lentils and the flaxseed egg replacer.
 Taste and adjust your seasoning to your preference.

 - Put everything into a loaf pan.
 This is the loaf pan I used.
 It's 22 cm x 11cm x 6cm.
 However, if you have a shallower, but wider loaf pan that's fine.
 You'll just need to reduce the cooking time by 8-10 minutes.

 - Pack the mixture into the pan firmly with the back of a spoon.
 It should be well compacted.

 - Mix the ketchup, balsamic vinegar, maple syrup and onion powder together.
 Spread it over the top of the loaf.

 - Bake your lentil loaf in the oven for 40-50 minutes.
 Allow it to cool slightly before removing it from the pan.

 - I love to serve this meatloaf with a side of macho peas

 - Serve leftovers on whole wheat bread with lettuce and tomatoes and a cold pasta salad on the side.

 - Take it to a potluck or BBQ with some healthy baked beans.